vedantyadu/google-news-scraper-api/README.md

 # google-news-scraper-api
-**google-news-scraper-api** is a REST api created using `Express.js`.<br>
+**google-news-scraper-api** is a REST api created using express.js and cheerio.<br>
-It works by web scraping Google news and extracting the relevant content.
+It works by web scraping Google News and extracting the relevant content.
 ## News by topic
 `/topic/{topicname}?country={countryname}`
 ## News by search term